ProtocolONE/devenv/README.md

 Copy file ./etc/.env.example to ./etc/.env and set appropriate values for the environment variables.
 P1 Admin service uses Amazon S3 service, so you'll need to set S3 access parameters in the ./etc/.env file.

-After initialization of containers services are available by URLs like http://admin.protocol.local:8080
+After initialization of containers (read the **Usage** section) services are available by URLs like http://admin.protocol.local:8080.
+If you run the services on a remote machine, you need to set firewall(s) to allow connections from your machine to the tcp port 8080 on a remote machine.

 Usage
 -----